 - 1. On power-up, place a logic "one" on the TMS and clock the TCK five times.
 This ensures starting in the TLR (Test-Logic-Reset) state. - 2.
-Load the CFG_IN instruction into the target device (and BYPASS in all other devices).Go through RTI (RUN-TEST/IDLE). - 3.
-Load in the configuration bitstream per step 7 through step 11 in Table 3-15. - 4.
-Repeat step 2 and step 3 for each device. - 5.
-Reset all TAPs by clocking five 1's on TMS. - 6.
-Load the JSTART command into all devices. - 7.
+Load the CFG\IN instruction into the target device (and BYPASS in all other devices).Go through RTI (RUN-TEST/IDLE). - Repeat steps 2 through 4 for each successive device. - 3.
+Load the JSTART command into all devices. - 4.
 Go to RTI and clock TCK 12 times.
 All devices are active at this point.